nitesht2/Hotel-Data-Analysis-using-MySQL/README.md

 By following these steps, you can use this project to analyze hotel booking data and gain insights into trends and patterns in the data.

+📊 Data Sources
+The hotel booking data used in this project was obtained from here.
+The data contains information on hotel bookings from 2018-2020, including the hotel type, arrival and departure dates, number of guests, and booking status.

+📁 File Descriptions
+hotel_revenue_historical.xls: File containing the data used to analyze the hotel booking data and generate visualizations.

+data/2018.csv: CSV file containing hotel booking data from 2018. data/2019.csv: CSV file containing hotel booking data from 2019. data/2020.csv: CSV file containing hotel booking data from 2020.

+🏆 Result